A Comprehensive Program for Computational Fluid Dynamics Simulations

 Conjugate Heat Transfer & Non-Isothermal Flow

 ADINA CFD has the capability to model heat transfer between solids and fluids and non-isothermal flow within a single program module.
-In conjugate heat transfer applications, the solid domain is modeled within ADINA CFD using fluid-solid elements, with pressure and velocity degrees of freedom equal to zero.
+In conjugate heat transfer applications, the solid domain is modeled within ADINA CFD using fluid-solid elements.
 Here, the energy equation is solved entirely in the CFD model.
 In non-isothermal flow applications, particularly in situations where temperature loads induce compressibility effects, temperature is fully coupled to fluid flow.
-ADINA allows for the investigation of various mechanisms of heat transfer – conduction, convection, and radiation – as they are coupled to fluid dynamics.
+ADINA CFD allows for the investigation of various mechanisms of heat transfer – conduction, convection, and radiation – as they are coupled to fluid dynamics.

 Rotating Geometries – Sliding Mesh

 For models in which rotating geometries are the defining feature, such as in turbomachinery problems or stirred tanks, for example, ADINA utilizes the sliding mesh boundary condition, which permits a user to define portions of the mesh as moving relative to each other.
 All physical variables across the sliding mesh interface are continuous and satisfy the conservation laws.
 Meshes along the sliding interface may have differing subdivisions.
 This feature is particularly useful in Fluid-Structure Interaction problems involving one or more moving parts, but is fully applicable to fluid-only applications.